SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     -> triple(5)
     << // r0 : Int = 15

 ..
-TODO: The type of "number" can be omitted above, and in fact the parens are probably not needed either.
+The type of "number" can be omitted above, and in fact the parens are probably not needed either.
    I've written them for now
    so that I start with the most verbose function-y syntax.